Houseboat Lakes and Lagoons

 - See the amazing tea fields of Munnar, the quiet backwaters and the markets of Cochin

-- See a little of Mysore, a former princely state with many colourful tales to uncover about its eventful past
+- See a little of Mysore, a former princely state with many colorful tales to uncover about its eventful past

 Location & directions